mmcmaster-au/avswitch/README.md

 _Costs as of June 2025.
 Only part of the consumables were used, but they have a limited shelf life(6 months refrigerated for the paste)_

 The highest cost part is the RCA jacks.
 It would be possible to swap to a cheaper part, but at the cost of proper colour-coding.
 I like to be able to match colours when plugging in the cables.
+Paint or stickers could be a cheaper alternative.

 The next highest cost part is the opamps.
 A second version of this project could investigate using a cheaper part (eg. lower bandwidth) and comparing the output.

+## Build Log
+### 2025-10-12 - SMD Soldering
+Success!
+The power supply produces ±2.5V from a standard USB-C cable + wall charger.
+There's nothing else worth testing until the through-hole parts are soldered.

+I spent 5 hours placing both boards with tweezers.
+There are many, many parts to place.

+Soldering was performed using a [Whizoo Controleo 3](https://whizoo.com/) powered toaster oven with [Chip Quik SMD291SNL](https://www.chipquik.com/datasheets/SMD291SNL.pdf) lead-free paste.

+Part U401, a TPS561243DRLR in a SOT-563 package is very small.
+I had great difficulty in determining the correct orientation as the pin 1 marking was too small for my old eyes to see.

+The solder pads of the TVS diodes is unnecessarily small.
+A few diodes will need some rework with the hot-air station.
+This issue could be fixed in a PCB revision to make placement easier.

 ## Design
 For aesthetic and cable management reasons I want all RCA connectors to be at rear of the unit.
 The front of the unit will have a selector button plus a display to indicate which input is selected.
 The display will also show auto scanning status, assuming I end up implementing such a feature.